Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/code_generation.rst

 Now we further extend our kernel with primitives.
 Primitives are operation which only operate one one input i.e. B:=op(A).
-We will take a look at the Zero, Identity and ReLu primitives and their transpose variants.
+We will take a look at the Zero, Identity and ReLU primitives and their transpose variants.

 Zero Primitive
 ^^^^^^^^^^^^^^